Synthetic Abundance Maps for Unsupervised Super-Resolution of Hyperspectral Remote Sensing Images: Experiments

 We address the question of noise by showing that adding a small amount of noise during training is essential for network stability.
 Without it, models trained exclusively on clean synthetic data become overly sensitive to minor fluctuations at test time, especially when applied to slightly noisy real-world abundance.
 This leads to the appearance of ringing artifacts, as the network mistakenly treats these small variations as meaningful details to super-resolve.
 By introducing noises during training, we regularize the network’s behavior and effectively eliminate such artifacts, resulting in more robust and reliable reconstructions.

-To investigate this effect, 2 test datasets were prepared.
+To investigate this effect, 3 test datasets were prepared.
 The first is the Urban dataset, which has been used throughout the ablation studies, with a scale factor of $\times 4$ and $M=6$ endmembers.
 The second is a noisy version of the Urban dataset, where additive Gaussian noise corresponding to a PSNR of $60\mathrm{dB}$ was applied to the low-resolution HSI.
 This noise level is extremely low, close to the quantization limit, and remains imperceptible to the human eye.
+To further assess the robustness of the super-resolution model under higher noise conditions, a third version of the Urban dataset was generated by introducing an additive Gaussian noise yielding a PSNR of $30\,\mathrm{dB}$ in the low-resolution HSI.
+This level corresponds to one of the highest noise intensities according to the noise distribution presented in Section~\ref{sub_sec_noise_model}, and is therefore among the least represented cases in the training distribution.

 Regarding the training dataset configuration, 4 networks were trained independently and under identical conditions on different datasets.
 The first dataset consists exclusively of noiseless DL abundances (Clean).
-The second dataset contains the same DL abundances, but all corrupted with random Gaussian noise at a PSNR level above the quantization threshold (Noisy).
+The second dataset contains the same DL abundances, but all are corrupted with random Gaussian noise generated as described in Section \ref{sub_sec_noise_model}, with an effective PSNR level above the quantization threshold at the hyperspectral image level (Noisy).
 The third dataset is a balanced mixture composed of 50\% Clean and 50\% Noisy samples (HalfMix).
 Finally, the fourth dataset includes the same abundances as HalfMix, with an additional noise level map concatenated to the abundance, increasing the number of channels to $M+1$, as described in previous sections (StdAware).